bbarbs/spring-boot-elastic/README.md

     }
 ```
 ## Testing
 Before running the application make sure to run the elasticsearch first.
+You could use other tools like POSTMAN to make a custom query to elasticsearch using their rest api.